phynet/iOS-Localized-String-With-Plurals/README.md

                                 NSLocalizedStringFromTable(@"opinions", @"Plurals", @""),plural];
 ```

-- You don't want to use a specific name for your stringsdict plural file, just use NSLocalizedString like always:
+- You don't want to use a specific name for your stringsdict plural file, just use NSLocalizedString as usual:

 ```objc
     int number_opinion = 1;